Edward C. Jauch, M.D., MS, FAHA

-Clinical care is the fundamental corner stone, and first pillar, to our program.
-We provide critical emergency service at the Adult Emergency Department and the Chest Pain Center not found elsewhere in the region.
-MUSC is the only level 1 adult and pediatric trauma center credentialed by the American College of Surgeons in the state.
+Clinical Care is the fundamental corner stone, and first pillar, to our program.
+We provide critical emergency services at the Main Adult Emergency Department and the Ashley River Tower (ART) Emergency Department not found elsewhere in the region.
+MUSC is the only level 1 adult and pediatric trauma centers credentialed by the American College of Surgeons in the state.
 Similarly, MUSC provides the highest level of comprehensive cerebrovascular care throughout the south.
 Tertiary care services are available for all conditions, making MUSC the state's quaternary care center.
-The MUSC Pediatric Emergency Department is similarly a regional tertiary care center providing the highest level of care to children throughout the state and the front door to the MUSC Children's Hospital.
+The MUSC Pediatric Emergency Department is similarly a regional tertiary care center providing the highest level of care to children & adolescents throughout the state and the front door to the MUSC Children's Hospital.
 Our commitment to compassionate care is not limited to the lowcountry.
-Emergency Medicine has partnered with the MUSC Center for Global Health and the Palmetto Medical Initiative to provide care across the globe with particular program focuses on the countries of Burundi, Nicaragua, and Uganda.
+Emergency Medicine has partnered with the MUSC Center for Global Health and the Palmetto Medical Initiative to provide care across the globe with particular program focus on the countries of Burundi, Nicaragua, and Uganda.

 Education is the second pillar of our program.
-Our residency program, while young, continues to recruit phenomenal medical students to join our program.
-Our residency and fellowship training programs are engaging and interactive and widely recognized on the national level for the quality of our teaching and education.
-Our faculty have extensive experience in a multitude of specialties, including simulation, emergency ultrasound, global health, critical care, informatics, hospital administration, EMS, toxicology, and research.
+Our residency program continues to recruit phenomenal physicians to join our program.
+Our residency and fellowship training programs are engaging, interactive and widely recognized on the national level for the quality of the teaching and education.
+Our faculty have extensive experience in a multitude of specialties, including: simulation, emergency ultrasound, global health, critical care, informatics, hospital administration, EMS, toxicology, and research.
 Our residents are well prepared for their Emergency Medicine futures regardless of which career path they choose.

 MUSC Emergency Medicine is a leader in Emergency Care throughout the state and region and is committed to providing compassionate and expert care to our patients.
 Thank you for your interest in our program!